iomete/iom-docs/docs/user-guide/sql-editor.md

 **Using Sort and Filters**

 You can use column sorting and filtering.
-Hover over columns to view filter icon and click.
+Hover over columns to view the filter icon and click.
-When clicking filter icon, you can see available filters.
+When clicking the filter icon, you can see available filters.

 <Img src="/img/user-guide/sql-editor/sql-editor-result-filter.png" maxWidth="360px" alt="IOMETE SQL Editor - Query result filter"/>